-The August Wilson Center Global Advisory Council, individuals that are exceptional in their respective fields are committed to supporting arts and culture.
+The August Wilson Cultural Center Global Advisory Council, individuals that are exceptional in their respective fields are committed to supporting arts and culture.
 They have a voice and presence that commands attention and respect.
-This advisory board takes the name and brand of the August Wilson Center to new heights, destinations and audiences.
+This advisory board takes the name and brand of the August Wilson Cultural Center to new heights, destinations and audiences.

 Purpose of Global Arts Advisory Board

 • To raise the visibility of August Wilson Cultural Center in the national and international arts community